siyuan-zou/Cheese_Classification_Challenge/README.md

 # Cheese Classification challenge
-This codebase allows you to jumpstart the INF473V challenge.
-The goal of this channel is to create a cheese classifier without any real training data.
+This the codebase of the INF473V - Deep Learning in Computer Vision course challenge at École Polytechnique.
+The goal is to create a cheese classifier without any real training data.
+The training data were created using Dreambooth and Texual Inversion from Stable Diffusion 2.
-You will need to create your own training data from tools such as Stable Diffusion, SD-XL, etc...

 ## Instalation